 Pure emotional love is superficial love; true love results in true knowledge.
 You must get to know a girl if you are going to love her properly.

-Many groups in evangelical circles today argue that we should put up with false doctrine by “loving one another”.
+Many groups in evangelical circles today argue that we should put up with false doctrine by “loving one another.”
 This idea is love based on unadulterated emotionalism.
-Unadulterated emotional love without truth is the enemy to biblical love.
+Unadulterated emotional love without truth is the enemy of biblical love.
 Biblical love is based on truth.
 False doctrine obscures truth, erases truth.
 It is impossible for any believer to love with divine love as long as they are under a system of false doctrine.
-“True truth”, as Francis Schaeffer used to say, is what is most beneficial for our lives.
+“True truth,” as Francis Schaeffer used to say, is what is most beneficial for our lives.

-Many marriages end in disaster because they based their marriage on attraction rather than more important underlying factors for marriage.
-Sooner or later the attraction palls away.
+Many marriages end in disaster because they based their marriage on attraction rather than more important underlying factors.
+Sooner or later, the attraction palls away.
 Antagonism or indifference then replaces attraction.
 Attraction means that you do not truly know the person.